 If you got excited when you watched Apple’s release of the latest iPhone 13, you probably were shivering when you heard its price.
-Indeed, to get hold of the latest iPhone 13 from the fruity brand, you will need to spend at the very least A$1,199 (and that’s just the “mini” version!).
+Indeed, to get hold of the latest iPhone 13 from the fruity brand, you will need to spend at the very least A$1,199 in Australia (and that’s just the “mini” version!).
 A new fancy toy that is out of reach for many.

-That’s why more and more people now decide to buy used phones or other second hand products.
+That’s why more and more Australians now decide to buy used phones or other second hand products.
 And the success of Gumtree and eBay, to name a few, is a sign of this growing trend in our consumption habits.

 However in the pre-owned devices market, not everything is of the same quality and standard.